julian-cardone/rtech/frontend/README.md

 ## In-depth overview of app.js

-(This only covers app.js. for additional documentation, see the individual files)
+(This only covers app.js.
+For additional documentation, see the individual files.)

 When app.js is first rendered, the custom hooks are loaded into the application, a loading state is created, and a useEffect is triggered.
 This triggers the loadAllBooks function, which does a few things:
 1. manages the loading state for the schools request.
 This is to prevent users from selecting a school before they are justly loaded